 Update STVR Eligibility Standards

 - 6. Prohibit Short-Term Renting of Properties Recently Subject to a No-Fault Eviction - 7.
 Establish an STVR Permit Waiting Period for New Home Purchases - 8.
-Implement enhanced enforcement penalties Staff supports #6 and #7 (applying such limitations on non-hosted STVRs) Staff supports #8
+Implement enhanced enforcement penalties

 Limit the Number and Types of STVRs